GNITOAHC/DigitalAnnealer/README.md

-  --height <height>          Specify a height for triangular lattice ( When annealing with func sqa ) default 8 --ans-count <count>        Specify a number of answers to be returned --print-conf               Output the configuration --help                     Display this information
+  --height <height>          Specify a height for triangular lattice ( When annealing with func sqa ) default 8 --ans-count <count>        Specify a number of answers to be returned --print-conf               Output the configuration --print-progress           Print the annealing progress (i.e. Temperature and energy of every step) --help                     Display this information
 ```